donomii/Quon/README.md

 # Quon

-Quon is a self-compiling compiler, or a kind of portable macro language.
-It can compile itself into many other programming languages, and then compile itself again from there.
+Quon is a self hosting programming language.
+A self-compiling compiler, or a kind of portable macro language.
+It is a system that can compile itself into many other programming languages, and then compile itself again from there.
+It can run on any system that it has a compiler target for, and adding new targets is relatively easy.

 ## Write your program in every language